mongodb/mongo-cxx-driver/etc/releasing.md

 ## Tag the release

-If doing a minor release (e.g. releasing r3.8.0), stay on the master branch.
-You will create a new `releases/v3.8` branch later in the instructions.
-If doing a patch release (e.g. releasing r3.7.3), check out the corresponding release branch, which should be the existing `releases/v3.7` branch.
+If doing a minor release (e.g. releasing r1.2.0, with a zero patch component), stay on the master branch.
+You will create a new `releases/vX.Y` branch later in the instructions.
+If doing a patch release (e.g. releasing rX.Y.Z with non-zero `Z`), check out the corresponding release branch, which should be an existing `releases/vX.Y` branch.

 Create a tag for the commit to serve as the release (or release candidate):

 ```
-git tag r3.8.0
+git tag r1.2.3
 ```

 ## Run make_release.py

-`make_release.py` creates the distribution tarball (e.g. mongo-cxx-driver-r3.8.0.tar.gz), interacts with Jira, and drafts the release on GitHub.
+`make_release.py` creates the distribution tarball (e.g. mongo-cxx-driver-r1.2.3.tar.gz), interacts with Jira, and drafts the release on GitHub.

 To see all available options, run with `--help`